 Some games have armor that will protect you from bullets until a certain amount of damage has been taken (for a short time).
 Therefore, it is crucial to learn how armor works in your game and how to use it properly.

 It is important to note that health and armor are two different things.
-While health regenerates with health stuff, armor will not.
+While health regenerates with heal stuff, armor will not.
 That’s why you need to manage these resources differently.
 You may find yourself in a situation where your enemy has much health left, but you have armor and a powerful weapon.
 In this case, you should conserve your ammo until they run out of health, at which point you can finish them off with a few shots.

 In some FPS genres, you have to use your spells or special abilities wisely.
 You need to be aware of both their pros and cons.
 You also need to know when and how to use each spell.
 Your skill in using spells will allow you to win the game and create many opportunities for yourself.